Nanocodes-Programming/nanocode-docs/netro_wallet/psp_sell.md

-## Release funds to buyer
+## Jude Releases funds to Amara

-This endpoint releases the funds (crypto_amount) to the buyer, it sends an email to the buyer and also dispatches a websocket action which is recieived buy the buyer if they are logged in and connected to the p2p websocket route
+This endpoint releases the funds (crypto_amount) to the Amara, it sends an email to the Amara and also dispatches a websocket action which is recieived buy Amara if she is logged in and connected to the p2p websocket route

 **Endpoint:** `/p2p/offer/release/{id}/`
 **Method:** `POST`